-Since the HCW equations are used, we are assuming an unperturbed circular reference orbit and the orbital rotation rate is defined by $\omega_z = \sqrt{\mu/r^3}$.
+Since the HCW equations are used, an unperturbed circular reference orbit is assumed and the orbital rotation rate is defined by $\omega_z = \sqrt{\mu/r^3}$ .

-Equation (5) are the linearized conditions required for period matching the swarm, indicated by the subscript (L,PM).
-Period matching results in the second condition in Eq.
-(5) and the first and third conditions are chosen in order to minimize fuel.
-Equation (5) assumes that all of the spacecraft have the zero relative velocity upon deployment.
+Equation (5) are the linearized conditions required for period-matching the swarm, indicated by the subscript (L,PM). period-matching results in the second condition in Eq.
+(5) and the first and third conditions are chosen in order to minimize propellant.
+Equation (5) assumes that all of the spacecraft have zero relative velocity upon deployment.
 If this is not the case, then the first and third conditions can be modified so that the change in radial and crosstrack velocity is zero.
 In Section IV, all three conditions will be fully defined, which will eliminate this dependency on the initial velocities.
-The simulation results for a linearized period matched swarm are shown in Fig. 3.
+The simulation results for a linearized period-matched swarm are shown in Fig. 3.
+It is important to note that all simulations were run for a swarm with deputies normally distributed around the chief with a standard deviation of 0.5 km in all three directions.